fluidintake/SimplePasswordGenerator/README.md

 # SimplePasswordGenerator
 # Password Generator

 My first Python project: a simple and secure random password generator.
+I will work on transforming it from CLI to GUI.

 Uses Python's `secrets` module to generate passwords with cryptographically secure randomness.